IWAE-TIME/alpsim.github.io/content/documentation/start/ed.md

 input_file = pyalps.writeInputFiles('parm2a',parms)
 ```

-for all parameters run an `sparsediag` application
+Then we run sparsediag for each set of parameters:
 ```Python
 res = pyalps.runApplication('sparsediag',input_file)
 ```

-Extract the ground state energies over all momenta for every simulation
+And extract the ground state energies over all momenta for every simulation.
 ```Python
 for sim in data:
   l = int(sim[0].props['L'])